pipobscure/pipobscure/_posts/2015-08-16-piplondon-quick-trip-around-the-neighbourhood.markdown

 ---
 layout: post
-title: "> Quick trip around the neighbourhood.
+title: "Quick trip around the neighbourhood.
 I got to try out my new camera and play with iMovie a bit."
 date: 2015-08-16 15:10:53 Z
 tags: []